oktadev/okta-blog/_source/_posts/2020-11-02-jhipster-spring-session.md

 spring:session:expirations:1604972940000
 ```

-## Load Balancing Test with HAProxy
+## Spring Session Test with HAProxy Loadbalancing

 Load balancing in a JHipster microservices architecture is handled at the client side.
 The JHipster Registry is an Eureka discovery server, maintaining a dynamic list of available service instances, for the service clients to do request routing and load balancing.
 The store service, which acts as a gateway and also as an Eureka client, requests the available instances to the JHipster registry for service routing.

-As we want to test session sharing among multiple store nodes, we need load balancing for the `store` service as well.
+As we want to test session sharing among multiple `store` nodes, we need load balancing for the `store` service as well.
 Let's run an HAProxy container and two instances of the `store` service for the test.

 Stop all services and remove the containers before starting the modifications below.